mnit-rtmc/iris/docs/natch.md

 ### PS - Pin Status

 The third value is the pin number.
-The fourth, if included is the value to set an output pin (0 or 1).
+The fourth, if included, is the value to set an output pin (0 or 1).

 ```